Vyzrala/Data-Preprocessor/README.md

 Python pakage for data normalization using numpy.
 > Transforming and inverse transforming data.

-* Pakage available in sdist directory
+*Pakage available in 'sdist' directory*